 "I see it as a sign of gratitude, of remembrance, of hope," Putin said.

-Syrian troops backed by Russian air strikes and special forces on the ground recaptured UNESCO world heritage site Palmyra from Islamic State group fighters in late March, delivering a major propaganda coup for both Damascus and Moscow.
+Syrian troops backed by Russian air strikes and special forces on the ground recaptured Unesco world heritage site Palmyra from ISIS group fighters in late March, delivering a major propaganda coup for both Damascus and Moscow.

-Russian army sappers said last month that they had demined the ancient site - known as the "Pearl of the Desert" - where jihadist fighters blew up ancient temples and looted relics.
+Russian army sappers said last month that they had demined the ancient site - known as the "Pearl of the Desert" - where militant fighters blew up ancient temples and looted relics.